 Bert Stern, Erik Nygard & now ROZA.

 My “Marilyn” is in her sheets.
 The hand is empty but the released grasp suggests the possible phone presence.
 She is against us but the face is somehow squashed… the lips are crooked.
 Hand sewn Swarovski crystals fall out of the mouth as if the Barbiturates could.
 We are looking at Marilyn while she is lying flat on the mattress.
 The difference is that the mattress is transparent and we see her through it, staring at us with sexy eyes hidden nearly all the way by already heavy eyelids.
 Just a few seconds before the last breath… Do you hear her cry for help?
-It is so easy to overlook someone’s struggle.
+It is so easy to overlook someone’s struggle and not be “on time”.

 A few moths later I lost my beloved Grandmother to cancer and just one and a half moth later my God Mother due to the pharmaceutical drug mix and overdose.
 Tragedies like that change the world around you and your closest ones forever and you start to see the world differently.
 Now, it is only up to you if you allow yourself to crack even more or you become a phoenix.